Anonymous Paintings (2011- )

 In February 2011, major international museums documented with Google’s nine-eyed Street View cameras became part of the nascent Google Art Project (www.googleartproject.com).
 In April 2012, the platform was redesigned and the number of museum available with the "walk-through" feature expanded from 17 to 51.
 We sourced six Anonymous Paintings from censored paintings included in the first version of Google Art Project: three paintings were located in the Museum of Modern Art's fifth floor galleries, two at the Frick, and one at the Thyssen in Madrid.
 We continue to expand this counter-archive to include the new and revised censored paintings included in the updated Google Art Project.

 The censored artworks are like the blurred individuals caught in the path of Google’s omnipresent Street View camera where occlusion denotes an identity and subjecthood.
 Our Anonymous Paintings use abstraction as a code for autonomy and withdrawl from Google's comprehensive visual record.

-A recent interview about this work on WIRED.
+An interview about this work in WIRED.

-A current solo exhibition of this work, October 10- November 24, 2013 in New York City at carriage trade.
+A solo exhibition of this work, October 10- November 24, 2013 in New York City at carriage trade.